-On the last trading day of 2023, BPI's share price closed at Php 103.80, 10.9% higher than a year ago.
+On the last trading day of 2023, BPI's share price closed at Php 103.80, 10.9% higher than a year ago and with a total shareholder return of 14.6% when factoring in cash dividends.
 This reflects the markets' recognition of BPI's strong operating results.
 We continue to be the most valued among listed banks in terms of price-to-book and remain the country's second largest bank by market capitalization.